Lafcadia/AJI/readme.md

-## Java-Installer
+## Automatic Java (development pack) Installer

-As the name indicates, it is an automatic installer of Java (but only for Long Term Service versions [8, 11, 17, 21]).
+As the name indicates, it is an automatic installer of JDK (but only for Long Term Service versions [8, 11, 17, 21]).

 It has a friendly user interface.
 I frequently use it to install a Java on public computers in our school.